Irish people in Great Britain: Irish footballers

-Moving to Britain from the Republic of Ireland during the 1950s and 60s, Tony Dunne, Noel Cantwell, Johnny Giles, and later, in the 1970s and 80s, Liam Brady, Packie Bonner, Ronnie Whelan, Frank Stapleton,David O'Leary and Steve Staunton all won major honours in the Scottish or English top-flights.
+Moving to Britain from the Republic of Ireland during the 1950s and 60s, Everton players Tommy Eglington, Mick Meagan, Peter Corr, Tommy Clinton, Don Donovan, George Cummins; Manchester United players Tony Dunne, Noel Cantwell, Johnny Giles, and later, in the 1970s and 80s, Liam Brady, Packie Bonner, Ronnie Whelan, Frank Stapleton, David O'Leary and Steve Staunton all won major honours in the Scottish or English top-flights.

 In the late 20th and early 21st centuries, players also from the Republic, such as John O'Shea, Stephen Carr, Steve Finnan, Denis Irwin, Niall Quinn, Roy Keane, Shay Given, Robbie Keane and Damien Duff, moved to enjoy decades-long careers in English and Scottish football, each winning at least one top-flight competition.
 In the same era, players who moved from Northern Ireland to Britain, winning competitions in the Scottish and English top-tiers, included Steven Davis, David Healy, Jonny Evans, Keith Gillespie, Roy Carroll, Gerry Taggart, Kyle Lafferty and Neil Lennon.

 Types of migration

 Seasonal workers

 Prior to the 19th century, much of Irish migration of the modern period had been large-scale movement of temporary labourers to Britain.
 These seasonal workers or labourers, known as Spalpeens and Tatie Hookers, were often based on extended family ties, and would involve up to half a year working on farms or in agricultural industry.
 Up until as late as the 1970s, earnings from this type of employment helped sustain communities in Western Ireland.